 What happened after I ate these bones was this: I threw them in the trashcan and neglected to take out the trash that evening.
 That evening I set about my nightly routine—which involves a stack of books that I am reading at any given time—and about three books in, I heard an awful rustling from the trashcan, and looked up just in time to see a mouse leap out, darting into the corner.
 My roommate came into my room to find me almost crying in bed and pointing uselessly to the general vicinity of the trash.

 I watched my roommate set all the traps.
 I watched him gingerly set down the traps while I stayed in the kitchen, cowering.
 A mere ten minutes later, the mouse was caught and disposed of...by my roommate.
 That night I lay there, still traumatized, and when I awoke the next morning, I found that I had no appetite for anything.
 Nada.
 Zilch.
-(If you are curious as to what I did manage to stomach, you can read about it on my weekly noodle column for Serious Eats New York.)
 For days I tried to make light of the matter.
 So what if the mouse turned into a pile of blood and guts when it died?
 Great!
 I love eating blood and guts.
 One of my favorite breakfast foods in Shanghai, city of my birth, is chicken blood soup, where cubes of congealed chicken blood, as soft as silken tofu, are simmered in a clear chicken broth.
 And you all know of my fondness for stomachs, either stir-fried with onions, or simmered and crisped up to be used as a filling for tacos.

 But no, I haven't eaten a good piece of liver in over week, which is actually kind of a first for me.
 I always feel like a good piece of liver.
 Or at least, I did.